Plain English Summary

 Research has found that people with persistent pain often suffer from anxiety, depression and isolation, which can lead to loss of mobility, loss of independence and unemployment.
 People with long-term conditions can benefit from multidisciplinary healthcare where health care professionals with different areas of medical expertise work together to make a complete healthcare plan.
 Self-management programmes can also improve emotional health and result in the patient taking less medication.
 However, at the moment there are few programmes that offer both physical treatment and psychological support for individual patients living with persistent pain.
 The British School of Osteopathy (BSO) is developing a new course as part of the OsteoMAP project, to help people to live more flexible and fulfilling lives, despite ongoing pain.
 The aim of this study is to explore whether providing a healthcare course which includes osteopathic treatment, mindfulness skills and self-care exercises can help people to cope better with long-term pain.
 We will be collecting feedback from patients and assessing how successful it is in order to improve the course.

 Who can participate?

-Adult patients that have suffered from persistent musculoskeletal pain for more than six months, that are suitable for manual therapy and whose pain is stopping them from doing their usual daily life activities
+Adult patients that have suffered from persistent musculoskeletal pain for more than 6 months, who are suitable for manual therapy and whose pain is stopping them from doing their usual daily life activities

 What does this study involve?